Summary: Discover our selection of salted cod at Bacalalo.

 Muscle texture and consistency

-Herein lies the most noticeable difference for the end consumer.
-Premium cod has firm muscle that flakes into thick, compact pieces.
-Its texture is firm to the touch, without being excessively soft.
+Here lies the most noticeable difference for the end consumer.
+Premium cod has firm muscles that flake into thick, compact pieces.
+Its texture to the touch is consistent, without excessive softness.

-While tasty, ling has a softer, less structured texture.
-When shredded, it forms thinner, less cohesive strands.
-This characteristic significantly affects the final presentation of your culinary creations.
+Ling, although tasty, exhibits a softer and less structured texture.
+When flaked, it forms finer and less cohesive strands.
+This characteristic significantly affects the final presentation of your culinary preparations.

 Aromatic and taste profile

-Cod develops a characteristic, clean, and penetrating marine aroma without being overpowering.
-Its flavor features balanced salty notes with subtle sweet undertones.
-Ling offers a more neutral profile, with less aromatic and flavor intensity.
+Cod develops a characteristic marine aroma, clean and penetrating without being overpowering.
+Its flavor has balanced salty notes with subtle sweet nuances.
+Ling offers a more neutral profile, with less aromatic and taste intensity.

 |---|---|---|